radcamp/radcamp.github.io/Brisbane2025/RAxML_API.md

 More information about RAxML can be found [here](https://cme.h-its.org/exelixis/web/software/raxml/) and the scientific paper [Stamatakis *et al.* (2014)](https://academic.oup.com/bioinformatics/article/30/9/1312/238053).

 ## Input data
-The raxml tool takes a phylip formatted file as input.
+The RAxML tool takes a phylip formatted file as input.
 In addition you can set a number of analysis options either when you init the tool, or afterwards by accessing the `.params` dictionary.
-You can view the raxml command string that is generated from the input arguments and you can call `.run()` to start the tree inference.
+You can view the RAxML command string that is generated from the input arguments and you can call `.run()` to start the tree inference.

 ### Creating a new phylip file with `min_samples_locus` set to 20